Ancient & Loyal Wigan

-Ancient and Loyal Wigan stands with its back to the Pennine foothills eight miles south-west of Bolton and twenty miles from the South Lancashire coast.
+stands with its back to the Pennine foothills eight miles from Bolton.

 In ancient times we were part of the territory of the Brigantes, a Celtic tribe subjugated in the Roman conquest.
 We became the military station of Coccium and significant remains in the town include a temple to Mithras, the soldiers' god, whose altar is still visible in All Saints Parish Church.